librebits/fenixlopez/README.md

 <!-- Skills -->
 ## 🪄 [Skills](skills)
 * GNU Linux, Debian, Ubuntu, SUSE, Red Hat, GitOps, Terraform, Docker, ansible...
+* Networking, Databases,...
+LAMP and JAMstack.
 * Critical thinking, decision-making and problem solving skills.
 Team player !
-* When I have to code I prefer to do that with python,  bash, but lately I'm taking a look to [Elixir](https://elixir-lang.org/) and I ❤️ it
+* When coding I prefer to do that with Python, PHP or  Bash, but lately I'm taking a look to [Elixir](https://elixir-lang.org/) and I ❤️ it

 <!-- Technologies icons -->
 ## 🛠 [Technologies & Tools](technology-and-tools)